stefanDeveloper/heiDGAF/docs/pipeline.rst

   - ``complete_batch("key_1")`` is called, and if ``buffer["key_1"]`` exists, it includes both buffered and batch messages, otherwise just the batch.
-  - Timestamps are updated, and the current batch is moved to the buffer.
+  - The current batch is moved to the buffer.

 4. **Buffer Management**: